woocommerce/qit-cli/_tests/managed_tests/README.md

    ```

 3. **Log Output**:
-   A detailed log is written each time in the same directory (e.g., `mass-test.log`), containing verbose debug info.
+   A detailed log is written each time in the same directory (e.g., `last-self-test.log`), containing verbose debug info.

 ---